-Avoid any bath oil that contains fragrance, which can irritate the area even more.
+However, a person should avoid any bath oil that contains fragrance, which can irritate the area even more.

 For example, a

-The AMS also report that vitamin E applied topically or taken orally has this effect.
+Vitamin E for vaginal health comes in various forms, including suppositories and creams.
+The AMS also reports that vitamin E applied topically or taken orally has this effect.

 Some evidence suggests that applying a mixture of yogurt and honey to the vulva or inside the vagina can help treat fungal infections that may be responsible for vaginal itching.

-However, authors of a 2019 article from the
+However, the authors of a

 Some people believe that taking garlic capsules or even putting garlic inside the vagina can help prevent or treat bacterial or fungal infections.

 Vaginal itching can occur due to:

 The most common cause of an itchy vulva is irritant contact dermatitis.
 This can occur due to: